pylaligand/gdestiny-site/README.md

 ```

 Guidelines:
-- keep the deployment message short and explicit about the content of the update
+- keep the deployment message short and explicit about the content of the update;
 - always deploy from a clean, up-to-date *master* branch.